-On twin engine boats with two select switches, a switch should be connected to each engine.
-Either battery may start either engine by selecting position "1" or position "2" on the switches.
-In normal use, select position "1" on one switch and position "2" on the other so that both batteries will be charged simultaneously.
+The 275 Tournament is equipped with two batteries and two select switches.
+An outboard engine should be connected to each battery select switch.
+Either engine may be started with either battery bank by selecting position "1" or position "2" on the select switches.
+In normal use, select position "1" on the starboard switch and position "2" on the port switch so that both battery banks will be charged simultaneously when the engines are running.
+The "1 + 2" position should only be selected in emergency situations when neither battery bank alone will start the engines.
+Should this event occur, the switches should be returned to normal setting after starting the engines.
 The DC accessories on the boat will always be controlled by the starboard switch.
-See "Battery Wiring with Select Switches - Dual" on page 8-18 for a diagram.
+See "Battery Wiring with Select Switches (Dual)" on page 8-18 or "Battery Wiring with Select Switches (Single)" on page 8-17 for a diagram.

-Never turn the battery select switch to the "OFF" position with the engine running or the charging system could be damaged.
+Never turn the battery select switch to the "OFF" position with the engine running as this could damage the charging system.